ISONIC0788/Feedback-Board/README.md

     # or
     yarn start
     ```
-    This will usually open the application in your browser at `http://localhost:3000`.
+    This will usually open the application in your browser at `http://localhost:5173`.

 ## Usage

 1.  **View Feedbacks:** Upon opening the application, you will see a list of existing feedback items.
-2.  **Submit Feedback:** Click the "Add Feedback" button in the header to open a modal form.
-Fill in the title, description, and select a category, then click "Submit Feedback".
+2.  **Submit Feedback:** Click the "Add Feedback" button (if available) to open a form.
+Fill in the details and submit.
 3.  **Upvote:** Click the "Upvote" button on any feedback item to increase its vote count.
 You can upvote each item only once per device/session.
-4.  **Filter by Category:** Use the category buttons above the feedback list (All, Bug, Feature, Improvement, Other) to filter items.
-5.  **Sort:** Use the "Most Upvoted" or "Most Recent" buttons to change the order of displayed feedback.
+4.  **Sort:** Use the "Most Upvoted" or "Most Recent" buttons to change the order of displayed feedback.
-6.  **Search:** Use the search bar to find feedback items by keywords in their title or description.

 ---